 Introduction to Pressure Equipment in the EU Market

-The aim of the Pressure equipment Directive is to ensure free circulation of these products in the EU Market while ensuring a high level of safety towards the end user.
-Pressure Equipment Directive applies to any product with a pressure higher than 0,5 bar.
+The aim of the Pressure equipment Directive is to ensure free circulation of pressure equipment in the EU Market while ensuring a high level of safety towards the end user.
+Pressure Equipment Directive applies to vessels, piping, safety accessories and pressure accessories with a pressure higher than 0,5 bar.

 EU Pressure Equipment Legislation

-From July 20, 2016, the Pressure Equipment Directive 2014/68/EU became fully applicable in the EU as the only legal framework for pressure equipment products.
+On the 20th of July 2016, the Pressure Equipment Directive 2014/68/EU became fully applicable in the EU as the only legal framework for pressure equipment products.

-- Any product to be made available on the EU Market (either through e-commerce, direct-to-consumer or brick-and-mortar) must comply with the Pressure Equipment Directive
+- Any product made available on the EU market (either via e-commerce or in physical stores) must comply with the essential requirements set out by Directive 2014/68/EU,

-- All non-EU based manufacturers wishing to make their products available to EU citizens should appoint an Authorized Representative
+- Non-EU manufacturers wishing to place their products on the EU market should appoint a professional Authorized Representative,

 - Manufacturer is defined as: